arsenaultk9/CSharpPennTreebankEval/CSharpPennTreebankEval/README.md

 Train the network using the instruction at the **[PennTreebank example](PennTreebank)**.
 The data and config are included in the \PennTreebank\ folder to ease the setup process.

-Must use the 1.5 version of cntk binaries for project to work. -> https://github.com/Microsoft/CNTK/releases/tag/v1.5
+Note: Must use the 1.5 version of cntk binaries for project to work. -> https://github.com/Microsoft/CNTK/releases/tag/v1.5

 Once the model has finished training, you just need to compile the application and run the program.